Advanced Pipeline Risk Management

 November 14-16, 2018: Houston

-This course can only be attended in-person
+This course can be attended online or in-person

 From the National Transportation Safety Board Safety Study